NotJoeMartinez/yt-fts/README.md

   --help     Show this message and exit.

 Commands:
-  delete    Delete a channel and all its data. download  Download subtitles from a specified YouTube channel. export    Export search results from a specified YouTube channel or... list      Lists channels saved in the database search    Search for a specified text within a channel, a specific...
+  delete              Delete a channel and all its data. download            Download subtitles from a specified YouTube channel. export              Export search results from a specified YouTube... generate-embeddings  Generate embeddings for a channel using OpenAI's... list                Lists channels saved in the database. search              Search for a specified text within a channel, a... semantic-search     Semantic search for specified text. update              Updates a specified YouTube channel.
 ```

 ## `download`